Herb Roasted Potatoes

 • Preheat oven to 450 F.

-• Pour the tots onto the sheet and spread out evenly.
+• Dump potatoes out onto the baking sheet and spread out evenly.

 Notes